Signs of a bad recruiter

 to know salary info, find a way to learn the range softly and legally.
 Once the conversation is nearly at a close, it's more acceptable (and legal!) to ask what the candidates' ideal range would be for her next career move.
 It's up to the recruiter to be transparent at that point.

-3. Withhold critical details about the employer and/or the role
+3. Withholding critical details about the employer and/or the role

 Candidates need full disclosure regarding every aspect of a role.